inEmmetable/Honest-Work/content/what-to-change/overview.md

 question = "The big contributors"
 [[sections.faq]]
-answer = "* Does your company undertake due diligence to ensure that there are no human rights breaches throughout its supply chain (i.e. beyond its direct suppliers)?\n* Where a human rights breach is found to have taken place, does your company provide remedy and compensation that is satisfactory to the victim?" question = "Some questions for your company" [[sections]] heading = "Tax" template = "block-heading"
+answer = "* Does your company undertake due diligence to ensure that there are no human rights breaches throughout its supply chain (i.e. beyond its direct suppliers)?\n* Where a human rights breach is found to have taken place, does your company provide remedy and compensation that is satisfactory to the victim?" question = "Questions for your company"
+[[sections]]
+heading = "Tax"
+template = "block-heading"